Sectoral social dialogue

 - 2016: Prime role of culture and the arts in society - joint statement

-- 2014 - 2016: European skills council for audiovisual and live performance sectors - joint project on first phase
+- 2014 - 2016: European skills council for audiovisual and live performance sectors - joint project

 - 2014 - 2015: Resolving tax problems facing people active in different EU countries - participated in Commission expert group